dorneanu/roam/content/books/stolen_focus.md

 > speeds up life.
 If the economy has to grow every year, in the absence of new
 > markets it has to get you and me to do more and more in the same amount of time.

+-   Question: Why has the trend of overwhelming information been happening so long?
+    -   This trend precedes Facebook and many modern factors.
+-   Discussion with Thomas Hylland Eriksen, Norwegian scientist and professor of social anthropology:
+    -   Underlying cause since the 1880s: the idea of economic growth, post-Industrial Revolution.
+    -   Definition of success:
+        -   A growing economy leads to political reelection.
+        -   Growing companies result in celebrated CEOs.
+        -   Shrinking economy or share price leads to political or CEO removal.
+    -   Economic growth as the central organizing principle of society.
+-   Two ways growth happens:
+    1. Finding new markets (inventing or exporting new products).
+    2. Persuading existing consumers to consume more.
+        -   Achieved by cramming more activities into the same amount of time.
+        -   Example: Watching TV while following the show on social media, leading to exposure to more ads.
+-   Implication:
+    -   Life speeds up as the economy demands more productivity within the same time frame.

 ##### 253 {#253}